byrneta/Computational-Fluid-Dynamics/README.md

 # Computational Fluid Dynamics

 Here is a collection of MATLAB code that might be of some help in solving various types of computational fluid dynamics problems.
-I wrote them during graduate school while pursuing an M.S. in Mechanical Engineering and functionally the codes produce valid results; however, I am sure there is room for improvement from an efficiency standpoint.
+Functionally the codes produce valid results; however, I am sure there is room for improvement from an efficiency standpoint.
 The original project description from my professor is also posted for each type of problem.

 ## Diffusion PDE